Tree of Life

 - The Tree of Life brand is one of the most extensive offerings of cards available for Jewish consumers.

-- The size of the U.S. Jewish population is approximately 5.3 million people.
-(Source: Jewish Virtual Library, 2010)
+- The size of the U.S. Jewish population is estimated at 5.7 million (Source: Jewish Virtual Library, 2014).

 - Hallmark introduced the Tree of Life brand in 1995.

-- Tree of Life features more than 300 cards for Jewish consumers, including Bar and Bat Mitzvah, bris and baby naming, as well as birthday, mazel tov, thank you, wedding, anniversary, sympathy, and get well.
-Tree of Life also offers cards for Jewish holidays such as Passover, Jewish New Year and Hanukkah.
+- Tree of Life features more than 300 cards for Jewish consumers, including Bar and Bat Mitzvah, bris and baby naming, as well as birthday, mazel tov, thank you, wedding, anniversary, sympathy and get well.
+Tree of life also offers cars for Jewish holidays like Passover, Jewish New Year/Rosh Hashanah and Hanukkah.

 - Tree of Life cards feature relevant Jewish symbols with rich colors and beautiful illustrations.